 When out bush it pays to be prepared and carrying a first aid kit with even "the basics " of content can make all the difference.
 Pro Tactical offer three cheap first aid kits designed for minor scrapes through to the more serious situations.
 The first is referred to as the "Baby Camo Kit" and is light and small enough to carry around in a back pack.
 Its content is suitable for minor wounds, abrasions and sterilizing wounds and you could add your own analgesics for headaches, runny noses and more.
 Contents include a series of dressings, cleansing wipes, porous tape, tweezers, scissors emergency instructions and more.

 Next is their medium "Green Kit".
-This kit is designed to deal with a host of situations including CPR provision and moderat e injuries.
-In addition to bandages, dressings, bottled alcohol cotton ball with tweezers and the contents of the Baby Camo Kit, it also offers bandages, vinyl gloves, Expired Air Resus' single-us e mask, foil blanket and lots more.
+This kit is designed to deal with a host of situations including CPR provision and moderate injuries.
+In addition to bandages, dressings, bottled alcohol cotton ball with tweezers and the contents of the Baby Camouflage Kit, it also offers bandages, vinyl gloves, Expired Air Resuscitation single-use mask, foil blanket and lots more.

 For an on-board kit when out bush and designed for keeping in the vehicle, the "Large Red Kit" will cover most situations up to and including severe bleeding.
 With a list of contents too large to list, all you need do is add your choice of pain killing medication and it's very comprehensive.
 Although we all hope the situation never arises for the use of a first aid kit in the field, its good insurance to carry one.

 This course had another means to deal with the down time, and for many it was the final reason to commit to taking the course.
-EAG's Pat Rogers added a Combat Livesaver module taught by Dr. John Spears.
-Anyone can carry a tactical first aid kit, but knowing the correct medical proceedure to treat a wound is essential.
+EAG's Pat Rogers added a Combat Lifesaver module taught by Dr. John Spears.
+Anyone can carry a tactical first aid kit, but knowing the correct medical procedure to treat a wound is essential.

 I carry various individual first aid kits (IFAK), trauma kits, and tourniquets on my gear and my person while working.
 I've had basic exposure to them, but like many have only a vague understanding of how to use some of the equipment inside them.